guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Brain & Computer
 > tool|tuːl|noun A device or implement, esp. one held in the hand, used to carry out a particular function.

-Tools are extensions of humans to do stuff which they normally can't do.
+Tools are extensions of humans which enables them to do stuff which they normally can't do.
 A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
 Without this hammer, humans wouldnt be capable of driving a nail into wood.
 The internet is functioning as a tool for exchange of information and communication and thus function as an extension of humans.
 How would the internet function if it would be a more direct extension of a human?

 Often a tool is meant for one goal, but the internet got quite diverse in it's functionality.
 So in order to make it a more precise fit we need to look on both the internet and the human brain it's strengths and weaknesses.